Dan Hill

 Several years later in 1983, Dan co-founded Arbor South Architecture with Bill Randall,

 and Arbor South Construction in 1986.
-He now holds over three decades worth of
+He now holds over four decades worth of

 experience in architecture and construction.
 His knowledge of construction standards

-and practices bring a wealth of value to the firm and contributes greatly to his
+and practices bring a wealth of value to our clients and contributes greatly to his

 outstanding relationships with builders and contractors we work with.

-Dan is also highly involved in the community.
-He has taught at Lane Community College, lectured at University of Oregon's architecture department, has been a Board Member with the Lane County Home Builders, on the Praise Team at Northwood Christian Church, was Secretary/Treasurer of the Board of Directors of Jasper Mountain Center, is an advisor for Square One Villages, is a trustee at Bushnell University and has been the Director of Mission to Mexico for over 30 years.
+Dan is highly involved in the community.
+He has taught at Lane Community College, lectured at University of Oregon's architecture department, served on multiple development committees for Eugene and Springfield over the past 25 years, has been a Board Member with the Lane County Home Builders, on the Praise Team at Northwood Christian Church, was Secretary/Treasurer of the Board of Directors of Jasper Mountain Center, is an advisor for Square One Villages, is a trustee at Bushnell University, on the Board of Directors of CAFA, and has been the Director of Mission to Mexico for over 30 years.
 Dan is a licensed General Contractor, a Certified Master Builder since 2003 and a Certified Sustainable Building Advisor since 2010.

 Dan is originally from Jerome, Idaho!
-He’s married to Joy, has a step-son Austin, future daughter-in-law Arelia, and a dog named Willow.
+He’s married to Joy, has a step-son Austin, daughter-in-law Arelia, granddaughter Sienna and, lastly, his dog Willow.

-Favorite Food/Restaurant: Pad him mar parn from Sabai
+Favorite Food/Restaurant: Pad Him Ma Parn from Sabai

-Favorite Book: Agony & Ecstacy by Irving Stone
+Favorite Book: Agony & Ecstasy by Irving Stone

 Favorite Movie: Lonesome Dove